somemarsupials/bnfparsing/README.md

 >>> 'test: x == y'
 ```

-Tokens also come equipped with a range of methods for searching or iterating over the tokens below them.
+Tokens also come equipped with a range of methods for searching or
+iterating over the tokens below them.
 These include:

 + `child`: returns the nth child
 + `series`: returns a lowest level tokens in a list.
 + `level`: recursively returns a list of the nth-deepest tokens
 + `find`: returns all tokens of a given token type
-+ `flatten`: returns a new token with the same value, but collapsing the repeatedly recursive tokens generated by recursive rules.
++ `flatten`: returns a new token with the same value, but collapsing the

-There are options for ensuring that some tokens are not broken down any further by `series`, including
+repeatedly recursive tokens generated by recursive rules.

 See documentation for more information.
-Some of these methods come with an `as_str` option, returning lists of strings instead of lists of tokens.
+Some of these methods come with
+an `as_str` option, returning lists of strings instead of lists of tokens.

 ## Further work